Michael Calvey: Biography

 Calvey was born in 1967 in Wisconsin and grew up in Oklahoma.
+His elder brother Kevin Calvey is an Oklahoma attorney and Republican politician.

-He has Bachelor of Business degree from the University of Oklahoma and Master of Finance degree from the London School of Economics.
+Calvey has Bachelor of Business degree from the University of Oklahoma, and Master of Finance degree from the London School of Economics.
+According to Calvey, he planned to go into politics and become Governor of Oklahoma someday, but instead ended up on Wall Street after completing his studies.